Category

 halloween contact lenses

-Halloween contact lenses, are a must-have for a spook-tacular Halloween look!
+Halloween contact lenses are a must-have for a spooktacular Halloween look!
 While you are spoilt for choice with a plethora of options available in the market, there are a few important things to keep in mind before choosing that perfect pair of Halloween contacts to complete your spooky look.

-Continue reading Halloween Contacts
+Continue reading Halloween Contact Lenses

 contact-lenses-care

 You can wear contact lenses for either vision correction or aesthetic purposes.
 Either way, you should take proper advice from your eye care professional.
 Also, it’s crucial to keep your contact lenses clean and take good care of them.
 This is because unclean contact lenses can lead to serious eye infections and long-term vision problems.
-Also, with proper contact lenses care and hygiene, your lenses last long.
+Also, with proper contact lenses care and hygiene, your lenses last longer.

 Ocular-hypertension

 Ocular hypertension or Intraocular pressure (IOP) is a condition in which your eye pressure gets higher than the average level.
 If left untreated, IOP can lead to glaucoma and permanent loss of vision.
 3 to 6 million Americans are at risk of suffering from glaucoma due to high Eye pressure.
-Therefore you need to be well-informed about its causes, diagnosis and treatment.
+Therefore you need to be well-informed about its causes, diagnosis, and treatment.

 Continue reading Ocular Hypertension: Causes, Diagnosis & Treatment